-This three day course explains how testers can become valued agile team members, how they contribute to delivering a continuous stream of business value, and ways to overcome common cultural and logistical obstacles in transitioning to an agile development process.
-It describes the values and principles that help testers adopt an agile testing mindset, and how the whole team contributes to the success of any testing practices, including automation.
+Are you part of a testing team that is transitioning to an agile development process?
+Are you keen to learn how to become a valued member of an agile team and contribute to delivering a continuous stream of business value?
+Would you like to understand how to overcome common cultural and logistical obstacles in transition?
+Join Janet Gregory for her Agile Testing course to learn the values and principles that help testers adopt an agile testing mindset, and how the whole team contributes to the success of practices, including automation.

 Learn how to: